abbasfreestyle/react-native-af-video-player/README.md

 ### Fullscreen videos inside a ScrollView

-If you need the video inside a ScrollView, use our own ScrollView instead:
+If you need the video inside a ScrollView, use our ScrollView instead:
 The reason for this is because we need to hide all of it's content due to ScrollView styling challenges when enabling fullscreen mode.
 We wouldn't want you deal with that headache, instead let this component handle it :)
 You can also apply styles to the video by wrapping our Container around it.
 Note: wrapping the video with your own element can cause fullscreen defects.